gengojs/gengojs/README.md

 block content
   h1= title
-  //pretty much the same as i18n '__', maybe if many requests then that can be changed. p Welcome to #{__("Welcome to express")}
+  //pretty much the same as i18n '__' (can be changed through config. see API) p Welcome to #{__("Welcome to express")}
 ```
 For more templating and translation file examples see [Translating](https://github.com/iwatakeshi/gengojs/wiki/Translating)